Package Leaflet: Information for the User

 Escitalopram TecniGen can be taken with or without food (see section 3 "How to take Escitalopram TecniGen").

-As with many medications, it is not recommended to combine Escitalopram TecniGen and alcohol, although it is not expected to interact with alcohol.
+As with many medicines, it is not recommended to combine Escitalopram TecniGen and alcohol, although it is not expected that Escitalopram TecniGen will interact with alcohol.

 Pregnancy, breastfeeding, and fertility

-If you take Escitalopram during the last 3 months of your pregnancy, be aware that the following effects may be observed in the newborn: difficulty breathing, blue skin, seizures, changes in body temperature, difficulty feeding, vomiting, low blood sugar, muscle stiffness or weakness, intense reflexes, tremors, restlessness, irritability, drowsiness, and difficulty falling asleep.
+If you take Escitalopram during the last 3 months of your pregnancy, you should be aware that the following effects may be observed in the newborn baby: breathing difficulties, blue skin, seizures, changes in body temperature, feeding difficulties, vomiting, low blood sugar, muscle stiffness or weakness, intense reflexes, tremors, restlessness, irritability, lethargy, constant crying, and difficulty sleeping.
 If your newborn baby has any of these symptoms, please contact your doctor immediately.

 Make sure your doctor or midwife knows that you are taking Escitalopram.
-When taken during pregnancy, particularly in the last 3 months of pregnancy, medications like Escitalopram may increase the risk of a serious condition in newborns called persistent pulmonary hypertension of the newborn (PPHN), which makes the baby breathe faster and appear blue.
+When taken during pregnancy, particularly in the last 3 months of pregnancy, medicines like Escitalopram may increase the risk of a serious condition in babies called persistent pulmonary hypertension of the newborn (PPHN), which makes the baby breathe faster and appear blue.
 These symptoms usually start within the first 24 hours after the baby is born.
-If this happens to your baby, please inform your doctor or midwife immediately.
+If this happens to your baby, you must inform your doctor or midwife immediately.

-Citalopram, a medication like escitalopram, has been shown in animal studies to reduce sperm quality.
-Theoretically, this could affect fertility, but the impact on human fertility has not been observed so far.
+Citalopram, a medicine like escitalopram, has been shown in animal studies to reduce sperm quality.
+This could theoretically affect fertility, but the impact on human fertility has not been observed yet.

 During treatment with Escitalopram, you may feel drowsy or dizzy.
-Do not drive or operate tools or machines until you know how Escitalopram affects you.
+Do not drive or operate tools or machines until you know how the treatment with escitalopram affects you.

 Escitalopram TecniGen contains sodium